enemonsieur/offis_repo/PROJECTS/VIsual NP/Argus II.md

 ### retinal degeneration
 Functional magnetic resonance imaging (fMRI) of the patients with [macular degeneration](https://www.sciencedirect.com/topics/medicine-and-dentistry/macular-degeneration "Learn more about macular degeneration from ScienceDirect's AI-generated Topic Pages") indicates that part of the cortex that normally responds to foveal visual inputs are strongly activated by the peripheral stimuli, confirming some level of neuroplasiticity in visually deprived cortex
 But other studies with PET scans suggest otherwise

+Hence, the functionality of present-day implants is not determined by limitations in in the number or density of the electrodes.
+Instead, factors such as the electrode-tissue interface [31](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R31), [32](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R32), severity of retinal degeneration and rewiring [33](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R33), cortical remodeling [34](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R34)], and psychological factors such as the patient’s preparedness for an intensive rehabilitation process [35](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R35)] may be more important.
+Indeed, cochlear implants, which have been available for decades [36](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R36)], were shown to perform almost equally well in terms of speech understanding when the number of channels was reduced from 20 to 7 [[37](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R37)].
+As a consequence, cochlear implant engineering has mainly shifted its focus towards optimizing stimulation strategies, rather than maximizing electrode densities (e.g. [[38](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R38), [39](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R39)]).
+Although spatial resolution may be more important in retinal implants, we expect a similar trend to occur where much of the engineering efforts will go into improving image processing, such as the implementation of feature extraction paradigms where objects of interest such as edges [[40](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R40)] or obstacles [[41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3926652/#R41)] are overrepresented in the image to maximize the information contained in sparse stimuli.
+Optimizing the electrode-tissue interface and improved patient screening are two other aspects where much can be gained in the near future.